-- (a) either: - qualified for the award of the Degree of Bachelor of Science in New Zealand, majoring in Geology or Earth Sciences; or - ii. qualified for the award for the Degree of Bachelor of Engineering in New Zealand, majoring in Civil Engineering (see Notes, below); or - been admitted ad eundem statum with graduate status with suitable preliminary qualification to the University of Canterbury (see Notes, below); and - (b) have been approved as a candidate by the Dean of Science.
+- (a) either: - i. qualified for the award of the Degree of Bach- - elor of Science in New Zealand, majoring in Geology or Earth Sciences; or - ii. qualified for the award for the Degree of Bachelor of Engineering in New Zealand, majoring in Civil Engineering (see Notes, below); or - iii. been admitted ad eundem statum with graduate status with suitable preliminary qualification to the University of Canterbury (see Notes, below); and

-Relevance of undergraduate studies to Engineering Geology and standard of achievement are the main criteria for approval.
-Canterbury students who qualify for entry under Regulation 1(a)(i) will normally be required to have passed GEOL 351 and GEOL 352, and 60 other points in GEOL 300-level courses with a grade average that meets the approval of the Head of Department (the normal
+(b) have been approved as a candidate by the Dean of Science.

-- requirement is at least a B-grade average).
+- Relevance of undergraduate studies to Engineering Geology and standard of achievement are the main criteria for approval.
+Canterbury students who qualify for entry under Regulation 1(a)(i) will normally be required to have passed GEOL 351 and GEOL 352, and 60 other points in GEOL 300-level courses with a grade average that meets the approval of the Head of Department (the normal requirement is at least a B-grade average).
 In addition, 15 points from MATH 100-level courses and 15 points from STAT 100-level courses are required.
-(Note: This prerequisite may be waived by the Head of Department if the student can demonstrate an existing suitably high level of ability in Mathematics and/or Statistics.) - Candidates seeking admission may be required to pass a qualifying programme prior to commencing the Postgraduate Diploma in Engineering Geology or students may be required to undertake studies concurrently. - A relevant tertiary qualification plus work experience may be deemed appropriate for entry to the Diploma.
+(Note: This prerequisite may be waived by the Head of Department if the student can demonstrate an existing suitably high level of ability in Mathematics and/or Statistics.) - Candidates seeking admission may be required to pass a qualifying programme prior to commencing the Postgraduate Diploma in Engineering Geology or students may be required to undertake studies concurrently. - A relevant tertiary qualification plus work experience may be deemed appropriate for entry to the Diploma - 4.
+Students with a B+ grade average and fulfilling all prerequisites given in Note 1 will be enrolled first with HoD approval, up to a total of 30 students across PGDipEngGeol, BSc(Hons) and MSc Part I. If fewer than 30 students meeting these criteria enroll as of 3 weeks before the start of the semester, students with a B- to B grade average and fulfilling all prerequisites given in Note 1 will be enrolled with HoD approval in the remaining spaces on a merit basis.